 Factors that influence the safety of essential oils include

-1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of an adverse response and hence the need for pure, authentic, and genuine essential oils are of the utmost importance.
+1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of adverse response and hence the need for pure, authentic, and organic if possible, genuine essential oils are of the utmost importance.

 2. The chemical composition of the oil: Essential oils rich in aldehydes (e.g., citronellal, citral) and phenols (e.g., cinnamic aldehyde, eugenol) may cause skin reactions.
 Essential oils rich in these constituents should always be diluted prior to application to the skin.
 According to Schnaubelt, “diluting such oils so that the resulting solution becomes non-irritant, may require diluting them to concentrations much lower than in normal circumstances.
 Another option is to blend such irritant oils asymmetrically with other essential oils, which mitigate their irritant effects.”